 Brush up on your spa etiquette and get ready to lounge at one of New York’s most delicious winter spas.
-And don't forget to pack some travel beauty products if you're planning on a weekend trip to one of these fabulous upstate resorts.
+And don't forget to pack some travel beauty products if you're planning on a weekend getaway to one of these fabulous upstate resorts.
 All together now: Aaaah…

-RECOMMENDED: Winter getaways from NYC
+RECOMMENDED: Full guide to winter getaways from NYC

 Mohonk Mountain House1½ hours by bus

 Situated in a sprawling 19th-century “castle” on the edge of Lake Mohonk in the Hudson Valley, this resort pairs R&R with stellar views.
 The spa’s signature Mohonk Red massage (80mins $185) is named for a variety of witch hazel grown on the premises that’s used as part of the treatment.
 But the weary city dweller’s best friends are the massages focusing on specific areas of the body, including tired-from-beating-the-icy-pavement feet, and sore heads and shoulders (each 50mins $130).
 1000 Mountain Rest Rd, New Paltz, NY (845-765-3286, mohonk.com). $340/night, for two $500–$600/night.

 Roosevelt Baths and Spa4 hours by car